 My father is a self taught calligrapher.
 He taught me the rudiments of italics and other hands after a teacher complained about my handwriting.
-I continued to practice italics at an amateur level for years, practicing my shaky upright alphabet on large-square graph paper – and trying to distinguish myself from my father’s brand, which was tiny, perfect slanted italic on green-tinted computer coding forms, and later tiny copperplate on colored card.
-I never went much beyond my one alphabet, though I taught it to other people, notably in an ESP summer class, in one of my friends learned to forge my writing.
+I continued to practice italics at an amateur level for years, repeating my shaky upright alphabet on large-square graph paper – and trying to distinguish myself from my father’s brand, which was tiny, perfect slanted italic on green-tinted computer coding forms, and later tiny copperplate on colored card.
+I never went much beyond my one alphabet, though I taught it to other people, notably in an ESP summer class, in which one of my friends learned to forge my writing.
 (I’m not naming names, but he has worked in positions of responsibility in the securities industry.)

 Last month I attended my own first lettering class at a local art shop, taught by a prizewinning scribe who impressed us at once by saying she still takes instruction from an even higher guru, in the manner of Margot Fonteyn showing up for morning class with de Valois.